Shopkit/docs/api/api.md

 You must first create a new API key from your store administration area:

 1. Login into your store.
-2. Navigate to the API section under the Account settings menu tab.
+2. Navigate to the API section under the Account settings > Developers.
 3. Create a new API key

 **Do not share your API keys with other users or store them in insecure places.**